timothyhong/focus-board-game/README.md

 # Focus Game

 #### Overview
-Contains a Player class and a FocusGame class to play the abstract board game Focus/Domination.
+Implementation of the abstract board game Focus/Domination.
 You can see the rules [here](https://en.wikipedia.org/wiki/Focus_(board_game)).

-The FocusGame class allows for 2-4 human players.
+Allows for 2-4 human players.

 The board looks like a checkerboard with three squares in each corner removed, hence forming 6X6 board with 1X4 extensions on each side (You can find the picture of the board [here](http://www.geekyhobbies.com/domination-aka-focus-board-game-review-and-rules/)).
 Depending on the number of players, the board is set up differently.